 Class B Felony dealing offenses subject to minimum six year sentence to maximum twenty years within applicable Indiana Department of Corrections Prison facility.
 Presumptive or “average” sentence of ten years in prison.
 Class A Felony dealing offenses subject to minimum of twenty years to maximum fifty years in prison.
 If prior felony conviction, minimum sentence cannot be reduced or suspended.

-Drug dealing offenses in Indiana are also subject to “civil forfeiture laws.”
-Such laws allow for the government to seize all items (ex. cars, home, jewelry, computers, etc.) determined by a court of law to have been more likely than not been purchased with funds obtained from illegal drug dealing activities.
+Dealing offenses in Indiana are also subject to “civil forfeiture laws.”
+Such laws allow for the government to seize all items (ex. cars, home, jewelry, computers, etc.) determined by a court of law to have been more likely than not been purchased with funds obtained from illegal activities.
 Such legal action is filed in civil court apart from the criminal court proceedings.